 How do we know what revenue and commercial opportunities clubs would be able to rustle up when there is nothing in place, not even a firm commitment that this will ever happen?
 This is the type of flawed reasoning and unreasonable logic that saw Gallop the other day declare that Canberra would need around 10,000 to attend a fixture between Central Coast Mariners and Wellington Phoenix to put forward the case for a Canberra team.

 Gallop and the FFA constantly release statements on how the game has never been in a better position, there’s more revenue coming into the game than ever before yet cry poor when pro/rel and a 2nd division is raised.
 If the clubs from the National Soccer League days survived for 3 decades in the financially bereft and poorly managed times of the Australian Soccer Federation and Soccer Australia then why is so difficult now in this land of milk and honey that the FFA have delivered us to?

-The traditional NSL clubs survived being “permanently” relegated and all that came with it despite people foreseeing their eventual demise.
+The traditional NSL clubs survived being “permanently” relegated and all that came with it despite people, including Frank himself, foreseeing their eventual demise.